jamesfinley/ORM/README.md

 ## Associations

 The power of ORM is in associations between models.
-Currently only the following associations are supported:
+Currently the following associations are supported:

 - belongs to
 - has many
+- has many through

 When setting associations up, the association name is the model name, not the table name.
 For **has many** associations, the model name is pluralized.